Judah Monis: Career and controversies

 Monis continued to use his handwritten grammar manual, but the unavailability of any Hebrew type for printing presses required that each student copy the entire text by hand, an unpopular job which took up to a month.
 Monis finally persuaded Harvard to import Hebrew type from London, and in 1735, with a loan from Harvard, Bostonian Jonas Green published a thousand copies of the textbook, the first Hebrew textbook printed in North America.
 Monis sold the books himself out of his Cambridge home, and it was a required text for all Harvard students for the ensuing 25 years.
 The American Jewish Historical Society possesses two copies of the printed books, as well as one of the handwritten copies.

+His grammar book was poorly received and would be replaced in 1763 with A Hebrew Grammar, Collected Chiefly from Those of Mr. Israel Lyons, Teacher in the University of Cambridge.
+Monis would leave most of his other manuscripts translating English-language texts into Hebrew unpublished, given the difficulties with printing in Hebrew.

 Late life

 Monis' duties at Harvard continued to diminish, until by 1760 he was teaching only one class per week, at which point he retired, citing his declining health.
 His wife Abigail had also died that same year before his retirement.
 He died four years later in Cambridge and is buried in a churchyard in Northborough, Massachusetts, under a tombstone bearing the image of a grafted tree to symbolize his conversion, with an inscription reading in part:

 "A native branch of Jacob see.